percona/pmm-doc/docs/setting-up/server/podman.md

 How to run PMM Server with Podman on our [Docker image]

 !!! note alert alert-primary ""
-    The tags used here are for the current release.
+    The tags used here are for the current release (PMM 2.29.0).
 Other [tags] are available.

 !!! seealso alert alert-info "See also"
     [Docker]